Rhode Island Medicaid is called Medical Assistance (MA).

 Medicaid covers treatment for varying lengths of time based on the type of program.
 Those seeking outpatient services stay for up to 30 or 60 days.

-A few of the benefits include:
+A few other benefits include:

 - accessibility